alexmstancu/simple-atm/README.md

         "currentBalance": 600.12
     }
     ```
-    * if the amount is invalid/accoutn does not exist/the user is not authenticated, error HTTP code & error messages will be returned
+	* possible responses: similar to withdraw opration, **but** you won't receive the **400 BAD REQUEST** any more if currentBalance < deposited amount.

 ## Other details:
 * there is a single DB table called user_account with the following schema:
 ```
 CREATE TABLE user_account (
-  id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(50) NOT NULL, account_number VARCHAR(5) NOT NULL,
+  id INT AUTO_INCREMENT PRIMARY KEY, -- this is not used in the app name VARCHAR(50) NOT NULL, account_number VARCHAR(5) NOT NULL,
   -- usually the pin (password) should hashed, but for simplicity it's plain text